About Me (Barbara Weibel)

 Fisherman lets out a fish creel on the canal

-Massive blooming Bougainvilla overhangs a shop entryway
+Massive blooming Bougainvillea overhangs a shop entryway

-Traditinal fishing flatboats on the canal
+Traditional fishing flatboats on the canal

 Live-aboard fishing boats tied up on the waterfront

-Leafy green vegetables in the central market
+Selling leafy green vegetables in the central market

 Enjoying Pho in the front porch of a local home

-My intended destination is a restaurant that the front desk clerk recommended as the best Pho in town, Pho Lien, but I walk in circles trying to find it and finally get so caught up in the beauty of this place that I forgot all about food.
+My intended destination is a restaurant that the front desk clerk recommended as the best Pho in town, Pho Lien.
+I walk in circles trying to find it and finally get so caught up in the beauty of this place that I forget all about food.
 By 10 AM I am starving.
 I start asking locals how to find the restaurant by holding out the map that the front desk clerk has marked with the name of the restaurant.
 Every person I ask nods and points down the street.
 I walk up and down, searching, but simply cannot find a restaurant of any type.
 Finally, one woman who speaks a little English takes pity on me, explaining, “Next corner – where all motorcycle.”

-Vegetarian Pho
+Vegetarian Pho in Hoi An, Vietnam

 The hotel clerk was right, this is some of the most delicious Pho I have ever eaten.
 Total cost of the meal, including a bottle of water, is $20,000 Dong, or about $1.25.
 After breakfast (brunch?)
 I have a sweet tooth so I go in search of desserts.
 The Vietnamese seem not to be big on desserts but I find one street stall that has coconut and bean pastries.
 I am especially fond of the small cookies that are stuffed with sweet bean paste.
 I have had these somewhere else – in some other country – but cannot remember where.
 No longer hungry I resume my leisurely stroll, taking in the sights.